Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Interpreting the Off-by-One Addition Algorithm

-\begin{itemize}[leftmargin=2em] \item Within an ICL example, at the " = " token (\textit{e.g.}, ``1+1=''), the model initially drafts its answer via early-layer computations (\textit{e.g.}, ``2''), and anticipates to generate it as the subsequent token.
-However, at the answer token position $c_i$, the model encounters an unexpected answer (\textit{e.g.}, ``3'').
-Consequently, heads in { Group 3} register this discrepancy at the position of $c_i$.
-Given their previous-token attending behavior, we name heads in { Group 3} as { previous token (PT) heads}. \item In the test example portion of the prompt (\textit{e.g.}, ``3+3=''), { Group 2} heads retrieve the information registered by { Group 3} heads at the ``='' token, and subsequently writes out the +1 function.
+\begin{itemize}[leftmargin=2em,noitemsep, topsep=0pt, parsep=4pt,partopsep=0pt] \item In the test example portion of the prompt (\textit{e.g.}, ``3+3=''), { Group 2} heads retrieve the information registered by { Group 3} heads at the ``='' token, and subsequently writes out the +1 function.
 We name { Group 2} heads as { function induction (FI) heads} as their operation resembles that of standard induction heads but applies to arithmetic functions rather than tokens. \item Lastly, we refer to { Group 1} heads as { consolidation heads}, hypothesizing their role in finalizing the next-token output by synthesizing information from various sources. \end{itemize}